gt-cs3220/gt-cs3220.github.io/project2.md

 **What to submit**:
-** A zip file of your source code.
-The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
+** A zip file for your source code.
+The zip file must contain the following:** type ```make submit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Each submission for each group.
 Please do not manually generate a zip file since that will likely break the autograding script.
-Instead use make submmit command to generate the submission.zip file.
+Instead use make submit command to generate the submission.zip file.
 Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.

 **Late submission**:
-If you fail to complete part-3 but if you succesfully submit project #3, we will  give 50% of project #2.
+If you fail to complete part-3 but if you successfully submit project #3, we will  give 50% of project #2.

 **Note: Project 2, 3, and 4**